-The IEEE-488 transmission termination is prompted with "EOS".
+The IEEE-488 transmission termination is indicated with "E 0 5".
 Press "SET" to access the termination character.
 The present setting is displayed.
 Press "UP" or "DOWN" to change the setting.
-Press "SET" to save the new selection.
+Press "SET" to save the new setting or "EXIT" to abort and skip to the next parameter.

-10.2.2 Operation
+10.2.2 IEEE-488 Operation